JetBrains/marketplace-docs/topics/marketplace-general/feedback.md

 <note>
     <p>
         Please note that you have to be logged into the JetBrains Platform Slack workspace.
 Otherwise, you will get an error.
-If you're not a member, request an invite [here](https://plugins.jetbrains.com/slack).
+If you're not a member, request an invite <a href="https://plugins.jetbrains.com/slack">here</a>.
     </p>
 </note>